-Safety and sustainability
+Safety and sustainability Assets and specialist skills

 Our experience of project contracting built over many decades, combined with our Group scale, makes us a trusted and reliable partner.

 We have a proven track record of one of the lowest accident frequency rates in our industry.